David Weatherston

-David Weatherston (born 25 August 1986) is a retired Scottish professional footballer who played for Queen's Park, St Johnstone, Queen of the South, Falkirk, Stirling Albion, Alloa Athletic, Brechin City and Verdal IL.
+David Weatherston (born 25 August 1986) is a Scottish retired professional footballer who played for Queen's Park, St Johnstone, Queen of the South, Falkirk, Stirling Albion, Alloa Athletic, Brechin City and Verdal IL.

 Career

 Queen's Park

 Born in Paisley and raised in Clarkston, East Renfrewshire, Weatherston began his career with Queen's Park in 2004 where he played in 78 league games, scoring 22 goals in three seasons.
 During his time at the club, he was voted into the Third Division Team of the Year in 2006–07.

 St Johnstone

 He joined St Johnstone in the summer of 2007 for one season, where he played in 27 league games without scoring a goal.

 Queen of the South

 Weatherston signed for Dumfries side Queen of the South on 27 August 2008.
 Weatherston made his debut with a substitute appearance in the 3–1 league defeat at Palmerston against Dundee on 30 August 2008.
 He scored his first goal for Queens in the following game in a 1–0 victory over Ross County.

 In the top of table clash at Palmerston against Livingston on 4 October 2008, Weatherston scored his next two goals.
 The 6–1 victory saw Queens go top of the First Division for the first time in five years.

 On 19 February 2011 Weatherston scored his first senior career hat trick in the 4–0 win away at Morton.

 In his three seasons with the club, Weatherston played in 74 league games, scoring 17 goals.